 “Do you want to come down?”

 “Fine.”
-All feet on the ground.
-Eyes definitely cast down and away.
+Both feet on the ground.
+Eyes defiantly cast down and away.

 FOURTH SOOTHE: Name and validate the emotion, and freaking apologise.